 We also found the virtual assistant could satisfactorily answer questions on many topics for parents traveling to Hawaii with infants.
 For example, it could provide advice about the services available for babies at airports, in-flight options for meals and sleeping arrangements, whether babies need passports, how to find medical assistance and where to buy baby food in Hawaii.

 What makes Makana-chan truly innovative is its personalized recommendations, which are enabled by AI analysis and understanding of our customers’ personalities.
 These insights come from using IBM Watson Personality Insights to analyze customers’ Facebook and Twitter posts when they log in.
 Makana-chan can then assign the traveler one of nine personality types and give advice based on their interests and preferences.
 This level of communication and understanding truly differentiates our solution.

 The latest version of Makana-chan also integrates IBM Watson Visual Recognition, which can analyze customers’ photos, detect their age, gender and other characteristics, and use this data to improve the recommendations.

 Makana-chan has demonstrated how AI can transform customer engagement.
 As an example, a customer survey showed that more than 70 percent of customers were satisfied with Makana-chan and over 80 percent would recommend the service to others.

 What’s next for Makana-chan?
-We are actively working to expand the chatbot’s accuracy and knowledge, to extend it to businesses and consumers, and to integrate it into our travel booking system.
-That way, the chatbot could book seats for customers when they decide to travel to Hawaii and elsewhere.
+We are actively working to expand the virtual assistant’s accuracy and knowledge, to extend it to businesses and consumers, and to integrate it into our travel booking system.
+That way, the virtual assistant could book seats for customers when they decide to travel to Hawaii and elsewhere.